xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 The effect requires a roll only for those in the audience who'd rather attack.

+### Righteous Lion Defense
+`Enabler`

+** Around a certain issue, the Solar cannot be moved, shaken, swayed or tempted. **

+Upon purchasing this Charm, the player chooses a defining principle that exemplifies the Solar in such a way that she should never act against it.

+The Solar becomes perfectly immune to any kind of influence which would cause the Solar to knowingly act against the principle.

+### ???
+Soul-Firing Performance
+``
+If successful, the group is struck with an emotion conveyed by the performance, and each affected target reconsiders a decision they made in his past, connected to that emotion.
+The Storyteller chooses what each character is forced to reconsider.

+### Spirit-Tied Pet
+`Enabler`

+** An Exalt with a familiar has experienced the gift of having been chosen twice. **

+* No influence of any kind can make the familiar act against their loyalty for the Solar
+* The familiar is protected against attacks and effects that do not target them directly
+* The Exalt may borrow the sense of the familiar thought a moment of intense concentration.
+  This renders the Solar incapable of taking any other action.

+### Traceless Camouflage
+`Mind 6, Enabler`

+The Lawgiver can hide herself, her followers and objects up to the size of an elephant in any environment.

+If standing in a place, they must spend time to camouflage:
+  * 1 Action for one person
+  * 1 minute for a handful of people
+  * 1 hour for a large object
+  * half a day for many people or objects

+Once the camouflage is complete, they cannot be detected with mundane means.

+If moving, they cannot be tracked with mundane means.

+Against magical means, the Solar adds her Tier to the roll.

 ## Tier 2

 ### Fury-Inciting Speech
+[a bit too limited?]
 `Mind 5, Action`

 The Solar speaks out against injustice, typically playing on local faith, tradition or morality, igniting anger in a crowd.